woIowizard/mh/docs/autohunt.md

 If you notice that KR is active, you can resolve it in-browser or using mhconsole.
 If you do either, autohunt will still report KR as active--this is to avoid refreshing the page while KR is active.

-**Auto-solve.** If antibot is triggered in auto-solve mode, autohunt sends the KR image to [OCR API](https://ocr.space/ocrapi), attempts to recognise the characters automatically.
-To use this mode, set the -o option with the value of your API key.
-It works about 50% of the time.
+**Auto-solve.** If antibot is triggered in auto-solve mode, autohunt sends the KR image to [OCR API](https://ocr.space/ocrapi), which attempts to recognise the characters automatically.
+To use this mode, pass the value of your API key via the -o option.
+The OCR works about 50% of the time.

 <hr>